Atomicbeast101/jinux-discord/README.md

 ## Links
 [Installation Guide](https://github.com/Atomicbeast101/Jinux/INSTALL.md) | [Command Reference](https://github.com/Atomicbeast101/Jinux/COMMAND_LIST.md)

+## Information to Keep in Mind
+The chat feature is not perfect.
+You may have to mess with the AIML files to have the bot reply exactly you want them to.
+More information on the AIML [here](https://www.tutorialspoint.com/aiml/).

 ## Change Log:
 - [v3.0] = Big overhaul update.
 Features added: -reddit, -twitch, -uptime, -9, logging system, & auto welcome messaging.
 Improved features: -time & -poll
 - [v2.3] = Made Cleverbot API work again.